Home

 Ultima Genomics

-It's an extraordinary scientific project, at the crossroads of data, medicine and technology.
-The American company Ultima Genomics, present in the Vintage FPCI Altaroc Odyssey 2021, has just been chosen by one of the largest human genomics centers to take part in the largest study of human proteins ever carried out to date.
-The aim is to gain a better understanding of how proteins evolve in the human body, and to detect the signs of numerous diseases (cancer, Parkinson's, Alzheimer's) at an earlier stage, thanks to the analysis of almost 800,000 blood samples.
+This is an extraordinary scientific project at the intersection of data, medicine, and technology.
+The American company Ultima Genomics, which is part of the Vintage FPCI Altaroc Odyssey fund, has just been selected by one of the largest human genomics centers to participate in the largest study of human proteins ever conducted to date.
+The goal is to better understand how proteins evolve in the human body and to detect signs of numerous diseases (cancers, Parkinson’s, Alzheimer’s) earlier, through the analysis of nearly 800,000 blood samples.

 By